Zaravanon/car-price-predictor/README.md

-Car-Price-Predictor is an machine learning application developed using Python framework flask.
+Car-Price-Predictor is a machine learning application developed using Python framework flask.

-I have developed this app using random forest regressor model.
+I have developed this app using the random forest regressor model.

-This car price predictor app has been deployed in heroku platform.
+This car price predictor app has been deployed in the Heroku platform.

 you can use this app using this link https://predict-carage-price.herokuapp.com/